 Recently, I was called out to a home for a canine bed bug inspection.
 The homeowner was freaking out and truly thought they had bed bugs.
-Prior to my visit, a national pest control provider had also inspected the home and CONFIRMED that the family did indeed have bed bugs in 2 of the 3 bed rooms.
+Prior to my visit, a national pest control provider had also inspected the home and CONFIRMED that the family did indeed have bed bugs in 2 of the 3-bed rooms.
 But as part of our policy, I must personally inspect the home myself and find evidence before I move forward with a recommendation for a heat treatment for a client.
 Here is the reason…

 My conclusions for the public:

-- Just because there are bugs in a bed or near a bed does not make them BED BUGS.
+- Just because there are bugs in a bed or near a bed does not make them BEDBUGS.
 The name is specific to a specific type of insect that is a nocturnal parasitic crawling insect that drinks our blood.
 Not all bugs in the bed are Bed Bugs.

-- The gross misidentification of the pest by the other company was either negligence or a malicious intent to sell very expensive bed bug services to a panicked client.
+- The gross misidentification of the pest by the other company was either negligence or malicious intent to sell very expensive bed bug services to a panicked client.
 Either way, it is an embarrassment to the industry.
 Homeowners should get multiple proposals for any type of specialized insect/pest treatment.

 - If you think you have bed bugs, capture them so the pest control professional can see what you are seeing.
 The easiest way to do this is with clear tape or clear packing tape.
 Just touch the sticky side to the pest and then fold over the other side.
-It makes a nice little coffin for the bug and easy to handle without concerns of escape or attack.
+It makes a nice little coffin for the bug and easy to handle without concerns about escape or attack.

 May the Heat Be With You!

 For more information regarding bed bug detection and eradication, call The Bed Bug Answer at 404-724-8999.